Student support over the summer

 Safety support

-If you’re staying in Manchester over the festive break, you won’t be alone.
-Your safety remains our priority, even when some of our services close for Christmas, and we have support in place to keep you safe year-round.
+If you’re staying in Manchester over the summer, you won’t be alone.
+Your safety remains our priority, even when some of our services are closed, and we have support in place to keep you safe year-round.

 Contact Campus Support and Security on 0161 306 9966.
 You’ll also find this number printed on the back of your student card.

-The Advice and Response team will be available remotely until 4pm on Thursday, 21 December 2023.
-If you need to report an act of sexual violence, harassment, hate crime or discrimination, visit the Report and Support website and a caseworker will get back to you as soon as they can.
+The Advice and Response service will be open throughout the summer during office hours of 9.30am to 4.30pm on weekdays.
+If you need to report an act of sexual violence, harassment, hate crime or discrimination, visit the Report and Support website and a caseworker will get back to you within 48 hours.

-If you're staying on campus over Christmas, we recommend you download the SafeZone app, which is available on both Google Play and the App Store.
+If you're staying on campus over the summer we recommend you download the SafeZone app, which is available on both Google Play and the App Store.

 You can use SafeZone to call for help whenever you're located in: